aemodular/GRAINS/README.md

 __Grains LoFi-MultiFX__
 SinusGenerator/RingModulator/PitchShifter/PhaseShifter/BitCrusher/BitClipper/WaveFolder + Gate.
 There are 5 preset combinations of these effects to select from.
 Many parameters can be modulated.

+__Grains Euclidean-Palindrome__
+Rhythm- and note-patterns can be combined and scale-corrected in various ways.
+The main source for this generative tool are Eucledian rhythms and palindromic numbers.
+Clock-synced sound-output is provided as bamboo mallet-samples, gate-out can be used to trigger additional ryhthms.